n8henrie/rf_pi/README.md

 - Exports the `send` function in the shared library `send.so`, which does *not* attempt to set scheduling priority.
 If needed, scheduling priority should be done in whatever program is calling the function
+- `send` accepts as many decimal RF codes as you want to give it (as subsequent arguments) and cycles through calling each multiple times (as configured in send.cpp, default 3 times).
+This is to facilitate toggling "groups" of switches with maximum reliability.
+If you put a single switch's on and off code as arguments, it will just flicker that switch on and off.

 ## `send.py`